SolariWu/mac_energy/README.md

 # mac_energy
-A module to test the performance of energy function and boltzman machine approach on multiple data graph sets\n With batch test, visualization and more
+A module to test the performance of energy function and boltzman machine approach on multiple data graph sets

+With batch test, visualization and more

 Data Type: